What is Business Process Modeling and How to Implement it?

-At a glance, a business may seem like a bunch of simple tasks combined to achieve a primary goal such as procure more customers or sell more goods, based on the type of business you run.
+At a glance, a business may seem like a bunch of simple tasks combined to achieve a primary goal such as procuring more customers or selling more goods, based on the type of business you run.

 However, when you take a closer look, you will understand that there are a number of small yet important processes involving multiple stakeholders that need to work in unison towards a common goal.

 A better understanding of workflows can be achieved through Business Process Modeling and here are the most widely accepted BPM techniques.

 The pictorial representation using the BPMN (Business Process Modeling Notation) method comprising of standardized symbols to represent different activities and interactions is popular among large enterprises around the world.